rotki/rotki/docs/api.rst

    :resjson object result: An object containing all the manually tracked balances as defined `here <manually_tracked_balances_section_>`__ with additionally a current usd equivalent value per account.
    :statuscode 200: Balances successfully delete
    :statuscode 400: Provided JSON or data is in some way malformed.
 One of the labels to remove did not exist.
-   :statuscode 409: User is not logged in.
-Check message for details.
+   :statuscode 401: User is not logged in.
+   :statuscode 409: Check message for details.
    :statuscode 500: Internal rotki error
    :statuscode 502: Error occurred with some external service query such as Cryptocompare.
 Check message for details.